Ultimate Disney Dining Plan Guide

-Maximizing Snack Credit Value on the Disney Dining Plan – That bottle of water or that banana you might spontaneously want?
+Best Uses of Snack Credit on the Disney Dining Plan – That bottle of water or that banana you might spontaneously want?
 Bad uses of snack credits if you care about bang for your buck.
 Find out what items are a good use of snack credits.
 (Most of them are not nearly as healthy as that water or the banana…but they sure do taste better!)

 Disney Dining Plan v.
 Paying Out of Pocket – Here we breakdown our dining costs from one trip where we paid out of pocket and compared that to what we would have paid on the Disney Dining Plan.
 This post also includes a comparison of paying out of pocket to Free Dining, and explains why Free Dining isn’t really “free.”

-Deluxe Dining Plan Savings – The Deluxe Disney Dining Plan is a huge splurge, and way more food than most people will be able to eat.
+How We Saved 50% on the Deluxe Dining Plan – The Deluxe Disney Dining Plan is a huge splurge, and way more food than most people will be able to eat.
 Disney counts on this, and offers the Deluxe Dining Plan at a relatively reasonable price point given what you can get on it, because Disney assumes you’ll skip some meals and not be able to “maximize” the Deluxe plan.
-We “beat the system” with the Deluxe Disney Dining Plan, and ended up saving a lotof money.
+We “beat the system” with the Deluxe Disney Dining Plan, and ended up saving a lot of money.
 Here’s where we ate, how much we saved, and how you can do the same (YMMV).